-Businesses who adapt to change and use new technology will thrive and grow.
+Businesses that adapt to change and use new technology will thrive and grow.
 Those who hide away from it, won’t.
 It really doesn’t take too much common sense to see this.

-We still receive numerous calls and emails from businesses looking for a new platform to book holiday, because they are still using paper forms and spreadsheets to manage holidays.
+We still receive numerous calls and emails from businesses looking for a new platform to book holidays, because they are still using paper forms and spreadsheets to manage holidays.

 It really does shock us every time we hear the words, “paper forms” and “manual processes”.
 Why are so many businesses living in the past and not embracing digital transformation?

 Digital technology has the potential to completely transform a business.
 However, it isn’t as easy as just saying; “Let’s start using technology now”.
 There are various steps that businesses need to take before making that digital transition.

 For a business to take that digital step, HR needs to be heavily evolved.
 Everything runs through HR and without them, new systems and technology won’t be implemented.
 This is where the term HR digital transformation has come from.

 HR digital transformation is a process that HR undertakes that allows them to move away from manual processes, to automated, data-driven processes.

 The term HR digital transformation does make it seem that it is solely HR that owns and benefit from this, however it the whole business, from top to bottom, that will benefit from a digital change.